-If you've got something to sell, you need a Point of Sale (POS) system – and the good news is there are plenty of excellent options out there, leveraging the latest hardware and cloud technology to give businesses of any size something suitable to work with.
+If you've got something to sell, you need a Point of Sale (POS) system – and the good news is there are plenty of excellent options out there, leveraging the latest hardware and cloud technology to give businesses of any size a workable solution.

 In the majority of these cases, you'll find free trials available to new users, so you can test out the software and associated hardware for yourself before parting with any cash.
 We made our choices for the best POS systems by factoring in features, cost, professional reviews, and user experiences.
 Read on to get the lowdown.

 Does the business at the sharp end

 Vend has a lot going for it, and is one of the most popular POS systems out there, combining an accessible and straightforward interface with all the tools you'll need as a small or medium business.
-Whether you have one store or twenty to manage, Vend can scale with you, and is notably used by the likes of NASA, the Harvard Shop, and Sennheiser.
+Whether you have one store or 20 to manage, Vend can scale with you, and is notably used by the likes of NASA, the Harvard Shop, and Sennheiser.

 Everything runs from the cloud, letting you manage sales, check stock and inventory, see historical purchasing and sales records, and track customers through a database.
 Extras like customer loyalty schemes, and detailed intelligent sales reports can be added as needed, as you go.

-It's really at the actual Point of Sale where Vend excels though, making the whole experience straightforward for customer and merchant alike, particular if you can use an iPad in your store.
-Pricing starts at $99 (£78) a month when paid annually for the Lite plan that supports a single register, and can go up quickly from there (premium phone support is extra, for example).
+It's really at the actual Point of Sale where Vend excels though, making the whole experience straightforward for customer and merchant alike, particularly if you can use an iPad in your store.
+Pricing starts at $99 (£78) a month when paid annually for the Lite plan that supports a single register, and can go up quickly from there with the firm’s more premium offerings.